learn-co-curriculum/phrg-what-is-the-asset-pipeline/README.md

 Rails.application.config.assets.paths << "New Path"
 ```

-We can put assets anywhere, configure our Asset Path and access them via a single /assets URL.
+We can put assets anywhere, configure our Asset Path, and access them via a single /assets URL.

 ## Manifests and Concatenation